Founder Arielle Tepper Madover

 She has also produced Bounce by Stephen Sondheim and John Weidman directed by Harold Prince at The Kennedy Center in Washington, D.C., as well as the US National Tour of Frost/Nixon and the US National tour and Vegas productions of Monty Python's Spamalot.

 In 2005 Mrs. Madover formed The Living Room for Artists a not for profit 501(c)(3) organization to sustain and support the Summer Play Festival (SPF) which was first presented in 2004.
 SPF formed an alliance with The Public Theater and had a relationship with the Donmar Warehouse through its creation of the Playwright Residency Program.

 In her effort to promote Theater Education, in 2001, she created The Tepper Center for Careers in Theatre, which through The Tepper Semester in New York provides opportunities for college seniors to develop specific strategies for pursuing their career goals in the entertainment industry.
 In 2005 she initiated a theatre program for second and third graders at The Dalton School.

-Mrs. Madover is a member of the Board of Trustees at The Public Theater, Syracuse University, and The Dalton School as well as a member of the Juilliard Drama Council and The League of American Theaters and Producers.
-She has been listed in Crain's 40 under 40 and was one of Cosmopolitan's Fun Fearless Females.
+Mrs. Madover is on the Board of Governors for The Broadway League.
+She is an Emeritus member of the Syracuse University Board of Trustees and a past Board member of The Dalton School.
+Mrs. Madover is also a member of the Juilliard Drama Council and has been listed in Crain's 40 under 40 and was one of Cosmopolitan's Fun Fearless Females.